"Stability, Security, and Happiness: State – Society – Religion"

 Students will deal with the relevance and effect on global affairs of Europe/EU (emphasis on Southeastern Europe) and beyond by attending the offered morning and evening lectures, panel discussions, and participating in one of the following Seminar modules in the afternoon:

-- Seminar 2 - Media and Populism: Digitalization of Politics
+- Seminar 2 - Media, Generations, and Gender

 - Seminar 3 - Economics and Inequalities: GDP and Happiness